 The arrival of the immigrant ship John Wickliffe is celebrated in Otago as the founding day of the province.
-The ship and its 97 passengers sailed from Gravesend, England, on 24 November 1847, followed three days later by the Philip Laing, which left Greenock, Scotland, with 247 settlers.
-The first of the Otago Association’s immigrant ships, they carried Scottish settlers who were escaping from both an economic depression and a split between the Church of Scotland and the Free Church Presbyterians.
+The ship and its 97 passengers sailed from Gravesend, England, on 24 November 1847.
+Three days later the Philip Laing left Greenock, Scotland, with 247 settlers.
+The first of the Otago Association’s immigrant ships, they carried Scottish settlers who were escaping from an economic depression and an acrimonious split between the Church of Scotland and the Free Church Presbyterians.

-Burns and Cargill both came to Otago as settlers.
-(McGlashan followed them in 1853.)
+Burns and Cargill both came to Otago as settlers, and McGlashan followed them in 1853.
 Two-thirds of the original Otago settlers were Free Church Presbyterians.
 The remainder were referred to by Burns as ‘the little enemy’.
 In August 1848, over half of Otago’s United Kingdom-born population of 403 was Scottish.